quanal/Captain-Commando/docs/final.md

 <ul><b>Build up the environment with various types of objects:</b>
     <ul>
-        Built up a maze with size of 80x80, with gap, walls surrounded
+        Built up a maze with size of 80x80, with gap, walls surrounded<br/>
         <li>Code</li>
         <img src="http://farm5.staticflickr.com/4262/35079539232_e6a313a361_b.jpg">